pulumi/docs/content/docs/pulumi-cloud/deployments/customer-managed-agents.md

 ## Configuration Reference

-All configuration for customer managed agents are done through the `pulumi-deployment-agent.yaml` file.
+All configuration for customer-managed agents are done through the `pulumi-deployment-agent.yaml` file.
 This can be created manually or with the `customer-managed-deployment-agent configure` command.

-The customer managed agent will look for `pulumi-deployment-agent.yaml` in the following directories:
+The customer-managed agent will look for `pulumi-deployment-agent.yaml` in the following directories:

 - Current directory
 - Home directory